gomorpheus/morpheus-docs/release_notes/current.rst

 :Plans and Pricing: - When adding Price Sets to plans, it's no longer possible for very long Price Set text to overset the Edit Price Plan modal. :superscript:`5.5.2`
                   - When deleting a Service Plan, Instances associated with that Plan will have their Plans automatically updated to a new one.
 Previously, under certain scenarios, the Plan association could remain tied to the now-deleted Plan. :superscript:`5.5.2`
 :Plugins: - Custom Catalog Plugins now have access to the "Dark Mode" themed versions of icon images. :superscript:`5.5.2`
+           - The search bar on the plugins list page now works correctly. :superscript:`5.5.2`
 :Policies: - Cloud-scoped Delayed Delete and Delete Approval Policies now apply as expected to XaaS (Workflow-based) Instance Types. :superscript:`5.5.2`
             - Fixed an issue that could cause Tagging Policies not to be applied if a Naming Policy did not also apply to the workload being provisioned. :superscript:`5.5.2`
             - Fixed an issue that would rename hosts in clusters which were under a cluster naming policy if the host was later edited. :superscript:`5.5.2`